Science Fair Project: Which Chewing Gum Lasts the Longest?

-- The gum brands that lasted the longest were 5, Stride and Extra.
-I was right that 5 gum would be the longest lasting flavor and that Stride would be next.
-I was surprised that Extra lasted so long because I thought it would be the shortest time because it is sweeter than most of the gums and has more unusual flavors.
+- The gum brands that lasted the longest were 5, Stride, and Extra.
+I was right that 5 gum would be the longest-lasting flavor and that Stride would be next.
+I was surprised that Extra lasted so long because I thought it would be the shortest since it is sweeter than most of the gums and has more unusual flavors.

-- I noticed that is a big difference in how long gum lasts.
+- I noticed that there is a big difference in how long gum lasts.

-- Smaller people, like my sister Steffi, seem to have gum last longer than bigger people.
+- For smaller people, like my sister Steffi, the gum seems to have lasted longer than for bigger people.
 Maybe people with big mouths chew harder and faster.

-- When thinking about buying gum, people might want to try 5, Stride or Extra if they like long lasting taste.
+- When thinking about buying gum, people might want to try 5, Stride, or Extra if they like long-lasting flavor.

-Aztecs used Chicle, which is boiled down from tree sap, for a gum.
-In the 1880s chicle was imported to the U.S. for the gums "Black Jack" & "Chicl
+Aztecs used chicle, boiled tree sap, for a gum.
+In the 1880s chicle was imported to the U.S. for the gums "Black Jack" and "Chicklets."

-The Native Americans chewed spruce resin, and the early settlers learned to do that too.
+The Native Americans chewed spruce resin.
+Early settlers learned to do that, too.
 "The State of Maine Pure Spruce Gum" was sold in 1848.

 5,000 years ago, in what is now Finland, Neolithic people chewed birch bark tar.
 Pieces of this preserved bark have been found bearing teeth marks.